 As a programmer, you are familiarized with JavaScript, a dynamic programming language that has been evolving consistently ever since it launched two decades ago.
 To improve development workflow, working with the latest JavaScript libraries and frameworks is key.

-This is an article that presents the best JavaScript libraries and tools, as well as most popular JavaScript frameworks that you may need to start learning as soon as possible considering the fast-paced advancements that define JavaScript as a programming language.
+This is an article that presents the best JavaScript libraries and tools, as well as the most popular JavaScript frameworks that you may need to start learning as soon as possible considering the fast-paced advancements that define JavaScript as a programming language.

 The Difference between JavaScript Libraries and Frameworks

-We often hear terms such as JavaScript library or JavaScript Framework but for many people new to the field don’t know the difference between JS libraries and JS frameworks.
+We often hear terms such as JavaScript library or JavaScript Framework but many people new to the field don’t know the difference between JS libraries and JS frameworks.
 Many online venues have tried to come up with answers to this frequently asked question.

 What is a JavaScript library?